isaacssemugenyi/nodeVideostream/README.md

 load latency and improving web security.
 SPDY achieves reduced latency through compression, multiplexing, and prioritization.

 Want to find out more?
-Here's a white paper [SPDY chromium Website](http://www.chromium.org/spdy/spdy-whitepaper), and here's the [API documentation](https://github.com/indutny/node-spdy) for good measure.
+Read the white paper [SPDY: An experimental protocol for a faster web](http://www.chromium.org/spdy/spdy-whitepaper), and here's the [API documentation](https://github.com/indutny/node-spdy) for good measure.